SardarKamran/SDA-Code/README.md

 How to Run the Code:

 Option 1: Using Command Line

 .
-Save the code as ViewPaymentHistory.java.
+Save the code as ViewPaymentHistory.java
 .
 Open terminal or command prompt.
 .
 Navigate to the directory where your file is located.

 .
 Compile the program:

 javac -cp .;mysql-connector-java-8.0.xx.jar ViewPaymentHistory.java

 .
 Run the program:

 java -cp .;mysql-connector-java-8.0.xx.jar ViewPaymentHistory